zold-io/zold/README.md

 **Push**.
 The client sends the wallet to a random closest node.
-The node propagates it to other nodes and obtains their acknowledgments.
+The node propagates it to other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
+manner: acknowledgment first, commit next.

 **Merge**.
 If a node receives a wallet that contains transactions that are younger